Clinical Leadership & Management with Quality Improvement Project

 West Midlands Clinical Leadership and Management with Quality Improvement Project.

-Sorry the course is now full, but you can join the waiting list by completing the details below:
+Sorry the course is now full, but you can registerr you interest in future version of the course:

 An innovative course to strengthen your skills in Clinical Leadership and Management Programme, it is aligned with the GMC guidance on Good medical practice and Generic professional capabilities (GPC) framework, and Leadership and management for all doctors.

 You will access small bite size learning pieces on leadership and share your learning, experiences with your colleagues in a virtual collaborative space.

 Through a combination of e-learning with virtual workshops you will learn about leadership and management of change, putting what you learn into practice as you deliver a quality improvement project of your own.